ev3dev/ev3dev.github.io/docs/tutorials/reuse-ssh-connections.md

       ControlPath ~/.ssh/master-%r@%h:%p

 Where `<name>` is the name you want to use to refer to your ev3, `<address>` is its ip address, and `<user>` is the user name (the default is `robot`).
-For example, if your ev3 has address `192.168.1.10` and you want to call it `ev3` and connect as user `robot`, the file would look like this:
+For example, if your ev3 has address `192.168.1.10`, you want to call it `ev3` and connect as user `robot`, the file would look like this:

     Host ev3